 The Board has not established a nomination committee; instead the responsibility for these practices rests with the full Board.
-During the reporting period a formal performance evaluation of the Board was undertaken which included a review of Board activities generally, including its effectiveness, composition and processes.
+A formal performance evaluation of the Board is undertaken annually which includes a review of Board activities generally, including its effectiveness, composition and processes.
 The review seeks written input and comment from each director and the Chairman oversees the compilation and evaluation of the review results, ensures discussion with all directors and directs any outcomes from the review.
 When considering the size and composition of the Board, the intention of the Directors is to achieve a balance between the need for a mix of skills and diversity of background, whilst ensuring that the size of the board is appropriate and effective given the size of the organisation.